Weather: Be Prepared For Anything

 Nice Bathroom Facilities

 One thing about these lanes that was a great relief, literally, was the bathroom facilities.
 Unlike Monterey's 17 mile drive, there is a wealth of both public and private spots.
-Here's my wife pictured outside one of the public ones right on the bike path.
+Here's my friend pictured outside one of the public ones right on the bike path.

 Bike Paths End Before Homewood

 We took it pretty easy on this first ride: just 30 miles from Squaw to Homewood and back.
 Part of the reason for this was that the bike path suddenly stopped about a half mile north of Homewood.
-My wife wasn't too psyched to ride beside the cars but I was curious to see Homewood in the summer time so we split for a bit and I darted down right quick.
+My friend wasn't too psyched to ride beside the cars but I was curious to see Homewood in the summer time so we split for a bit and I darted down right quick.
 Here's a pic of the main lift.
 If I know Homewood, they would still call these ski conditions good to excellent.

 Totally Different Views On The Way Back